Does Your Startup Have Branding Guidelines?

 TL;DR

-What is a brand style guide and what should it include?
+What is a brand style guide and why is it important?

 A branding guideline, brand style guide, or a style guide is a document that details how your company presents itself to the world.
 It's a reference tool that enables your startup to consistently delineate what your brand looks, feels and sounds like.

-Your brand identity is your company's personality.
-It's how the world recognizes you.
-Its consistency helps establish trust.
-Inconsistency confuses and can alienate customers.
+Your brand identity is your company's personality and the primary way the world recognizes you.
+The consistency of your brand identity helps establish trust, while inconsistency can confuse and alienate customers.

 Your branding guidelines enable you to communicate consistently across all channels.
-As your company grows, it will ensure consistent communication from all teams, including any freelancers brought in.
+As your startup grows, a comprehensive brand style guide ensures consistent communication from all teams, including any freelancers brought in.

 At the bottom of this post, we've linked to a [free] social media branding checklist.
 You can download it by clicking on the button below.
 But first, let's discuss what a brand style guide is and why it matters.

 Your brand is the outward presentation of your company.
-It projects your identity and defines how clients, customers, and partners view you. best practices
+Your brand projects your identity and defines how clients, customers, and partners view your startup.

-A brand style guide describes, defines, and gives examples of what your brand is to look like in all media channels.
-It is the primary blueprint for your company's personality and tone.
-It can include grammar, voice, word usage, and point of view.
+A brand style guide is a document that describes, defines, and provides examples of what your brand should look like across all media channels.
+This guide is the primary blueprint for your company's personality and tone.
+A comprehensive brand style guide can include details on grammar, voice, word usage, and point of view.

-Creating a brand style guide is something many companies overlook.
-But, without a unifying guide, inconsistent and incorrect content and branding crop up.
-Over time this inconsistent messaging confuses your audience.
-And the difficulty of retracting wrong information or patching up a social media faux pas cannot be overstated.
-Once it's happened, it's happened, and, like it or not, your brand has been diluted.
-Of course, extenuating circumstances are out of the brand's control, and mistakes happen.
-But, you can go a long way towards mitigating mistakes by taking the time to create a brand style guide upfront.
+Creating a brand style guide is a step many companies overlook.
+Without this unifying document, inconsistent content and branding can emerge.
+Over time, this inconsistent messaging confuses your audience.
+The difficulty of retracting wrong information or correcting a social media misstep cannot be overstated.
+Once an inconsistency occurs, your brand has been diluted.
+While some circumstances are out of your brand's control, you can mitigate many mistakes by creating a brand style guide upfront.

 How to Create a Comprehensive Brand Style Guide